VOlni/GL-DevOps-Course-Git/README.md

-Jira Ticket:

-Task Title: Set up new Git repository and create development branch for 'new-project'

-Task Description:

-As a developer, I need a new GitHub repository for 'new-project' and i need a development branch so that I can work on new features without affecting the main branch.
-Readme file should contain step-by-step instructions on how we can do it ourselves.

-Expected Results:

-A new branch called "development" is created and the user is able to switch to it successfully.
-A new file called "README.md" is created and step-by-step instructions is added to it successfully.
+How to add new features to your project:
+1. Create a new file with the name of the new feature and add the code to it.
+2. Prepare the file for the commit.
+3. Mark changes to the repository with the commit message “init”.
+4. Create a new branch named "feature-xyz" and navigate to it.
+5. Add the instructions to the file "README.md" and prepare them for the committee.
-The changes to the "development" branch are committed with a commit message successfully.
+6. Mark changes in the "feature-xyz" branch with a commit message.
-The changes from the "development" branch are merged into the "main" branch successfully.
+7. Merge changes from the "feature-xyz" branch to the "main" branch.

-Definition of Done (DoD):

-Link to new-project Readme file
+8. Check the status and make sure that everything is up-to-date.
+9. Commit your changes.